SkyCity convention centre fire: what are the potential health effects?

 They included people who smoke, the elderly, children, and those with heart disease, asthma or other lung conditions.

-If areas were affected by smoke people should wipe down surfaces used for cooking and food preparation before using.
+If areas were affected by smoke, people should wipe down surfaces used for cooking and food preparation before using.

 Anyone with shortness of breath or worsening of asthma symptoms was urged to see their doctor.

-Dr Guy Coulson, Niwa's science leader for air quality research, said scientists would be trying to ascertain the chemical composition of the smoke – and how much of it there still was.
+Dr Guy Coulson, Niwa's science leader for air-quality research, said scientists would be trying to ascertain the chemical composition of the smoke – and how much of it there still was.

 While some might have turned to wearing face masks, Coulson's message was for people to avoid coming near the smoke in the first place.